-Files containing new and revised records and PMIDs of deleted records update the baseline database and are generally available 5 times per week, Tuesday through Saturday, during the production year.
+Files containing new and revised records and PMIDs of deleted records update the baseline database and are generally available daily during the production year.
 On occasion, an initial or changed <DateRevised> value does not get assigned to revised records.
 Large numbers of records reflecting various types of maintenance may be distributed in update files throughout the year.

 After the annual baseline files are loaded, licensees should apply all subsequent update files in ascending file name order to add new records, replace revised records, and delete records.

 Each update file may contain no more than 30,000 records.
 Multiple files will be generated if the total number of new, revised, or deleted records for a given update exceeds the maximum number of records.

 b.
 Order of Processing, Stats Files, Notes Files

 To maintain a complete and accurate database, 2014 update files should be applied after the 2014 baseline files are processed (and after records obtained from PubMed using the special text file of PMIDs discussed in item 5 below are added, if you opt to do so).
 It is critical that update files be processed in ascending numeric order based on filename to ensure that the most current version of each record is retained.
 Licensees should refer to the _stats.html file that accompanies each data file on the server for a breakdown of record categories, and should also read occasional _notes.txt files that may appear later for additional information about the data distributed in that file, e.g., retracted publications.
 An md5 check file accompanies each data file.
 The MEDLINE/PubMed Update Chart, also available from the Web page for MEDLINE/PubMed licensees.